Canon 1200D vs Nikon D1

 Studio photographers will appreciate that the Nikon D1 (unlike the 1200D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Which of the two cameras – the Canon 1200D or the Nikon D1 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 1200D: